Bluetooth Low Energy: History

 In 2001, researchers at Nokia determined various scenarios that contemporary wireless technologies did not address.
 The company began developing a wireless technology adapted from the Bluetooth standard which would provide lower power usage and cost while minimizing its differences from Bluetooth technology.
 The results were published in 2004 using the name Bluetooth Low End Extension.

 After further development with partners, in particular Logitech and within the European project MIMOSA, and actively promoted and supported by STMicroelectronics since its early stage, the technology was released to the public in October 2006 with the brand name Wibree.
 After negotiations with Bluetooth SIG members, an agreement was reached in June 2007 to include Wibree in a future Bluetooth specification as a Bluetooth ultra low power technology.

 The technology was marketed as Bluetooth Smart and integration into version 4.0 of the Core Specification was completed in early 2010.
 The first smartphone to implement the 4.0 specification was the iPhone 4S, released in October 2011.
 A number of other manufacturers released Bluetooth Low Energy Ready devices in 2012.

 The Bluetooth SIG officially unveiled Bluetooth 5 on 16 June 2016 during a media event in London.
 One change on the marketing side is that the point number was dropped, so it is now just called Bluetooth 5 (and not Bluetooth 5.0 or 5.0 LE like for Bluetooth 4.0).
 This decision was made to "simplify marketing, and communicate user benefits more effectively".
 On the technical side, Bluetooth 5 will quadruple the range by using increased transmit power or coded physical layer, double the speed by using optional half of the symbol time compared to Bluetooth 4.x, and provide an eight-fold increase in data broadcasting capacity by increasing the advertising data length of low energy Bluetooth transmissions compared to Bluetooth 4.x, which could be important for IoT applications where nodes are connected throughout a whole house.
 An 'advertising packet' in Bluetooth parlance is the information that is exchanged between two devices before pairing, i.e. when they are not connected.
 For example, advertising packets allow a device to display to the user the name of another Bluetooth device before pairing with it.
 Bluetooth 5 will increase the data length of this advertising packet.
 The length of this packet in Bluetooth 4.x was 31 bytes (for broadcast topology).

 The Bluetooth SIG released Mesh Profile and Mesh Model specifications officially on 18 July 2017.
-Mesh specification enables using Bluetooth Low Energy for many-to-many device communications for home automation, sensor networks and other applications.
+Mesh specification enables using Bluetooth Low Energy for many-to-many device communications for home automation, sensor networks, and other applications, where sensors, robots, smartphones, and other equipment need to be coordinated.